Lenvia/UCAS-script/README.md

 ⚠️ **Due to the update of the site validation mechanism, the current version is no longer suitable.**

-It will be updated someday. (mainly because we are too lazy...)
+It will be updated someday.
+(Mainly because we are too lazy...)

 (The scheme is very simple, that is, the identification(s) of the verification code and course selection submission need to be updated.)

+## Instructions

 **Warning: Only postgraduate courses are supported.**

-## Instructions
 1. For the first use, you need to download resources from here and place them in the root directory.

    https://drive.google.com/file/d/1QsWvbpxFKPfCiZlfDZY5PsDwjyenEtrU/view?usp=sharing